p4nda/NodeServices/README.md

   * Note: If you're deploying to an Azure web site, you don't need to do anything here - Node is already installed and available in the server environments
 * [.NET](https://dot.net)
   * For .NET Core (e.g., ASP.NET Core apps), you need at least 1.0 RC2
-  * For .NET Framework, you need at least version 4.5.1.
+  * For .NET Framework, you need at least version 4.5.1. and reference netstandard2.0

 ### Installation

 For .NET Core apps:

- * Add `Microsoft.AspNetCore.NodeServices` to the dependencies list in your `project.json` file
+ * Add `NDF.NodeServices` to the dependencies list in your `project.json` file
  * Run `dotnet restore` (or if you use Visual Studio, just wait a moment - it will restore dependencies automatically)

 For .NET Framework apps:

- * `nuget install Microsoft.AspNetCore.NodeServices`
+ * `nuget install NDF.NodeServices` would not work as forked GitHub repository can't be made public
+ * As a workaround, you can download the source and build the package yourself
+ * TODO: Publish a public NuGet package or create a pull request

 ### Do you just want to build an ASP.NET Core app with Angular / React / Knockout / etc.?